How Do U.S. Taxes Compare to Other Countries?

 Percentages of GDP are only one way to compare tax burdens.
 The issue changes a bit if you narrow the focus down to just income taxes.

 But this percentage attributed to individuals is shifting downward.
-A single American earning about $50,000 a year paid just 12% of their gross pay in taxes in 2018, down from 25% the year before.
+About 65% of households paid less in individual income taxes in 2018 than they did in 2017.
 This is largely due to the Tax Cuts and Jobs Act (TCJA), which went into effect in 2018 and provided many Americans with tax cuts.

-The average single American household got to keep approximately $1,400 more of their earnings when the TCJA went into effect, and this figure more than doubled for married couples with two children.
+The average single American household got to keep approximately $1,300 more of their earnings when the TCJA went into effect.

-The top tax rate in the U.S. dropped to 37% in 2018 under the provisions of the TCJA, and only significantly wealthy individuals pay this much.
-The top rates are less in 12 countries.
+The top tax rate in the U.S. dropped to 37% for 2018 through 2025 under the provisions of the TCJA, and only significantly wealthy individuals pay this much.
+The top rates are lower in over 20 countries.
 The highest individual income tax rate in Hungary is only 15% as of 2020.

 The TCJA additionally doubled standard deductions and upped the value of a few tax credits, although it imposed stricter limitations on some itemized deductions.
 But overall, 2018 tax reform treated many Americans kindly.